SameedAtif/Hey-URL-/CHALLENGE.md

    1. The user should be able to see total clicks per day on the current month
    1. An additional chart with a breakdown of browsers and platforms
 1. If someone tries to visit a invalid short URL then it should return a 404 page
-1. Controllers, endpoints and models should be fully tested with RSpec

 # Spec for generating short URLs
 - It MUST have 5 characters in length e.g. NELNT